 Open the lasso tool and make a selection of the area

-Drag the feather slider to the right until till the inside of the selection is blurred approx. equal to size in the photo below.
+Drag the Feather slider to the right until till the inside of the selection is blurred approx. equal to the size in the photo below.
 The actual pixel amount on your maybe very different based on the selection area size and photo resolution.
-Remember your pixel amount & click Cancel
+Remember your pixel amount & click Cancel.

 Slide the blur radius to an amount that makes the blotchiness disappear.
 The texture remains because it’s on a different layer.